All Products

 }

-2. Redeploy the HTTPBin service.
-For more information, see the "(Optional) Redeploy workloads" section in Configure sidecar proxies.
+2. Redeploy the HTTPBin service to apply the updated sidecar configuration.
+For details, see the "(Optional) Redeploy workloads" section in Configure sidecar proxies.

 kubectl exec -it deploy/httpbin -c istio-proxy -- curl localhost:15020/stats/prometheus|grep http_local_rate_limit